Economy of Virginia: Technology

 According to the American Electronics Association, Virginia has the highest concentration of technology workers of any state.
 Computer chips became the state's highest-grossing export in 2006, surpassing its traditional top exports of coal and tobacco, combined.
 The Dulles Technology Corridor centered on the border of Fairfax County and Loudoun County near Dulles International Airport has a high concentration of Internet, communication technology and software engineering firms.

 The state's biotechnology industry is not centralized, but growing, highlighted by the building of the Virginia BioTechnology Research Park biotech incubator in Richmond and the opening of the Howard Hughes Medical Institute's Janelia Farm in Northern Virginia.

 Virginia's nanotechnology industry, centered in Hampton Roads and Northern Virginia, accounted for $1 billion in manufactured goods in 2006.
 Researchers in Hampton Roads, many of whom hold patents in the field, believe the region has an advantage in the commercialization of nanotechnology due to the amount of research, much of it spearheaded by NASA's Langley Research Center.

+In September 2017, Amazon announced that it would be building a second headquarters in North America, and immediately, several cities in the United States and Canada began submitting their proposals.
+After much anticipation, Amazon announced in November 2018 that it had chosen two locations for its second headquarters, with one in New York City and the other in Arlington, Virginia.
+Amazon chose Virginia and opened its 2nd headquarters in Arlington, Virginia in 2023.

+The decision to locate in Arlington, Virginia, was significant for several reasons.
+Firstly, the area had been a leading contender for the HQ2 project, with its proximity to Washington, D.C., and access to major transportation hubs, making it an attractive location for a major tech company like Amazon.
+The company announced plans to invest $2.5 billion and create over 25,000 high-paying jobs over the next decade, with a focus on hiring local talent and partnering with local universities to develop training programs.